kuzzleio/vue-plugin-kuzzle/README.md

 ### `options.backends`

 An object of available backends to connect to.
-Backends are POJOs of the following form (the default config):
+Backends are POJOs of the following form (the example shows the default config):

 ```javascript
 options.backends = {